 For businesses, the representation by the EA can prove to be invaluable.

-What is an enrolled agent for taxes?
+What’s an EA for taxes?

 An EA for taxes can mean many things.
 These professionals can help with tax preparation, tax planning and also audits.
 If you have complex tax planning needs or are audited by the IRS, an EA can be an invaluable resource.